|

 edge.
 Bayswater Road turns into Oxford Street into the central heart

 of London.
-A strolling walk or jog (for the more energetic active type
+A strolling walk or jog takes you past the fountain monument

 of the former Victorian mansions face the park allowing for the feeling